Microwave-WYB/rex/README.md

 # REX: Regular Expression Library for Humans

+> [!WARNING]
+>
+> This tool is in a very early stage and under heavy developments and should not be used in production code.

 ## Examples:

 Let's see a comparison between the standard `re` module and `rex`: